pocomane/brewed-in-the-apocalypse/bita-strong.md

 __Setup__ The players together select a scenario.
 Each protagonist selects a different character and copy name, traits, abilities, etc on the character sheet.
 New characters may be created from scratch using 8 times the *Experience (move)*.
-To invent a new scenario the player should keep the structure of the example ones.

 __Traits__ A trait is one or few words that describe a quality, an ability, or a tendency of a character.
-The traits will give to the protagonist a mechanical bonus to any roll when acting according to them.
-They should describe the character in the fiction too, but the protagonist is free to ignore some of them when acting according to others.
+The traits will give to the protagonist a bonus to his rolls and they describe the character in the fiction, but the protagonist is free to ignore some of them when acting according to others.

 When adding a trait: it must be conceptually linked to 2 previous ones (except for the first 4 traits); a character can not have two equal traits; a trait